Brian White | November 28, 2017 | Texas Laws

 Even if a breath test shows that your BAC is less than 0.08%, Texas cops can charge you with DWI if they believe you are intoxicated enough to impair driving.
 A DWI on top of an open container conviction can result in serious criminal penalties.

-If you have been involved in a an accident because of a drunk driver, call a Houston DUI accident attorney at Brian White & Associates to see how we can help you get the compensation you need and deserve.
+If you have been involved in a an accident because of a drunk driver, call a Houston DUI accident attorney at Attorney Brian White Personal Injury Lawyers to see how we can help you get the compensation you need and deserve.